How to Photograph Families with Young Children

 Choose the Right Time for the Session

-Betsy Finchum (aka our AMAZING Head of Student Experience) & her family
+Betsy Finchum (aka our AMAZING Head of Operations) & her family

 When you’re planning the session, ask the parents if there is a specific time that works best for the children.

 Many children under the age of five still take naps or need snack breaks.
 When you work on the child's schedule it helps them from quickly getting bored or tired.